smillerc/cato/README.md

 Check out the `tests/integrated` folder for a series of different test problems.
 Note, not all of them are fully functioning, but the majority are.

 ## Physics
-This code solves the Euler fluid equations using the finite volume local evolution Galerkin method (FVLEG).
-The papers that describe this are listed [here](./papers/Readme.md)
+This code solves the Euler fluid equations using a few differente methods.
+Some of the papers that describe this are listed [here](./papers/Readme.md)

 ### Influences and Sources of Inspiration